 Using the Open Procedure will depend upon the number of tenders received and the nature of the evaluation criteria.
 If the Organisation receives a large number of tenders, the evaluation of them is likely to be time consuming.

 When doing so, you may choose to adapt or streamline the Open Procedure described in the Public Contract (Scotland) Regulations 2015.
 If you do so, you are not obliged to follow the detailed procedural requirements set out in those Regulations.
 You should therefore not refer to the Regulations in the tender documentation issued to participants, as this may create an expectation that the detailed procedural requirements will be followed.
 In all cases, you should ensure that the procurement process is described accurately and clearly, and then adhered to.

 For many care and support services contracts, an organisation may use the procurement procedures, tools and techniques of its choosing.
-You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations e.g. the TFEU fundamental principles (where relevant) and fair work practices.
+You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations e.g. the principles of procurement and Fair Work Practices.

 For instance, when using the Open Procedure you may assess the tenders (award stage) prior to checking minimum criteria are met.
 This should only be done if a small number of bids have been received.
 You must still verify exclusion grounds and that the bids meet the selection criteria.

 This evaluation needs to be carried out in an impartial and transparent manner.
 No contract can be awarded to a bidder that should have been excluded or does not meet the selection criteria.

 Timescales to Consider